top of page

 Avoid Taking Your Pregnancy Test Too Early

 The earlier you take a test, the less accurate it will be.
-Taking a test before you miss your period or less than two weeks after sex can cause a false negative.
-Some women take a test too early and assume they are not pregnant.
-This can be especially confusing if a woman spots or bleeds during her first trimester, making her believe she had her period.
+If you take a test too soon, you could get a negative result even if you’re pregnant.
+This can be especially confusing if a woman spots or bleeds during her first trimester, which happens to 15-25% of women.
+This can make her believe she had her period, when she is actually pregnant.

 What Is The "Two Weeks" Rule?